US renames 5 places that used racist slur for a Native woman

 “Words matter, particularly in our work to ensure our nation’s public lands and waters are accessible and welcoming to people of all backgrounds,” Interior Secretary Deb Haaland said in a statement.
 She called the word “harmful.”

-Haaland took office in 2021 and is the first Native American to lead a Cabinet agency.
+Haaland, who took office in 2021, is the first Native American to lead a Cabinet agency.

 People are also reading…